NETWAYS/gitlab-training/day1/07_Collaboration/04_Advanced.md

 `git stash` allows you put your current changes on a temporary stack (`stash`).
 This comes in handy when you want to change branches with a different history where your uncommitted changes will not apply.
-Use `git stash pop` to fetch the changes again.
+Use `git stash apply` to copy them from the stash to your working directory again.
+Use `git stash drop` to remove your stashed changes.

 You can stash multiple uncommitted stages, `git stash list` will list them.

 ~~~ENDSECTION~~~